sachin19183/sachin19183.github.io/index.md

 ## 🎯 Current Focus

 Areas I am currently exploring and building:

+- Containerized Development — deploying services with Docker-based workflows
 - Game Backend Systems — building a game backend using Go + Python

-- Containerized Development — deploying services with Docker-based workflows
+Next target is to build locally hosted llm based applications.
+This will be tried on mac and linux OS only.

 ---